0x3F3F/0x3F3F.github.io/_posts/2020-01-02-2019_Portfolio-Review.md

 During the course of the year, holdings in the `Growth Portfolio` were increased significantly, but performance was poor **losing 5%**.

-Holdings of longer dated US Treasuries were moved into the portfolio as had made sizeable gains and I wanted to account for them in my portfolio.
+Holdings of longer dated [US Treasuries]({% post_url 2018-12-05-Liquidity %}) were moved into the portfolio as had made decent gains and I wanted to account for them in my portfolio.
 Shorted dated Notes / Cash were kept separate.

-Gold holdings were sold and replaced by silver which had lagged the gold price rise, with the Gold/Silver ratio around an historic high of 85.
-I'm opting for Silver rather than  miners as the historical returns are excellent and doesn't have company specific risk, as detailed in my notes on the [Currency Debasement]({% post_url 2019-11-08-Secular-Trend-Currency-Debasement %}) trend.
+Gold holdings were sold and replaced by **silver** which had lagged the gold price rise, with the Gold/Silver ratio around an historic high of 85.
+I'm prefering Silver to  miners as the historical returns are excellent and it doesn't have company specific risk, as detailed in my notes on the [Currency Debasement]({% post_url 2019-11-08-Secular-Trend-Currency-Debasement %}) trend.

 As part of the [Electricity Demand]({% post_url 2019-11-15-Secular-Trend-Electricity-Demand %}) theme,